melborne/dir_friend/README.md

     # Create a dot file for path/to/project
     % dir_friend dot path/to/project

-    # Create with some options
+    # Create it with some options
     % dir_friend dot path/to/project -l fdp -c blues --dir_shape box
     % dir_friend dot path/to/project -g "bgcolor:azure,rkdir:LR,splines:ortho"

+`dot` subcommand first creates `config.yaml` in 'YOUR_HOME_DIR/.dirfriend', which contains some pre-defined theme settings.
+You can call any of the themes with '--theme (or -t)' option for `dot` subcommand.

+    % dir_friend dot path/to/project --theme blueegg

 In your ruby script;